 Ergodicity is surprisingly prevalent in a vast multitude of systems.

 Much like Black Swans, antifragility, non-linearity, and optionality, it’s another concept that Nassim Taleb has raised his voice on.
-But this one has received far less attention than others.
+But this one has garnered far less attention than others.

 And hence I write this post:

-- Going bust despite favourable odds: A gambling example, ergodic vs non-ergodic, and the Kelly criterion
+- Going bust despite favourable odds: A gambling example illustrating ergodicity and the Kelly criterion

 - Ergodocity economics: Prevalence and dangers of the ergodic assumption in modern portfolio theory, DCF models, and GDP